pytorch/pytorch/README.md

 * ~~alpha-2: sharing tensors across processes for hogwild training or data-loading processes. a rewritten optim package for this new nn.~~
 * ~~alpha-3: binary installs, contbuilds, etc.~~
 * ~~alpha-4: multi-GPU support, cudnn integration, imagenet / resnet example~~
-* alpha-5: a ton of examples across vision, nlp, speech, RL -- this phase might make us rethink parts of the APIs, and hence want to do this in alpha than beta
+* ~~alpha-5: a ton of examples across vision, nlp, speech, RL -- this phase might make us rethink parts of the APIs, and hence want to do this in alpha than beta~~
-* alpha-6: Putting a simple and efficient story around multi-machine training.
-Probably simplistic like torch-distlearn.
-Building the website, release scripts, more documentation, etc.
+* alpha-6: Building the website, release scripts, more documentation, etc.
 * beta-0: First public release
+* beta-1: Putting a simple and efficient story around multi-machine training.
+See: https://github.com/pytorch/pytorch/issues/241 and https://github.com/apaszke/pytorch-dist for current progress.

 The beta phases will be leaning more towards working with all of you, convering your use-cases, active development on non-core aspects.